Insect eating, a hot topic in the SDGs, has a connection to Yamagata Prefecture! Introducing traditional foods such as locusts in soy sauce

 If you want to easily purchase edible insects, we recommend using a vending machine!

-specializing in edible insects has been installed in Yamagata Prefecture .
+Incredibly,a vending machine specializing in insect-based food has been installed in Yamagata Prefecture.

 The machine was installed in front of the outlet and discount store "Cocoico Aota Minami Store" along National Route 13 in Yamagata City.
 It is the prefecture's only insect food vending machine, and in addition to crickets, it also sells insects such as giant water bugs and tarantulas